mahuntington/panpsychism/unit_01/w03d04/morning_exercise/README.md

 Some frameworks that we will be looking at today:

 [Skeleton](http://getskeleton.com/)<br>
-  _Lightweight framework that has a nice, simple grid system_
+  _Lightweight framework that has a nice, simple grid system._

 [Bootstrap](http://getbootstrap.com/)<br>
   _Probably the most popular framework out there right now.
-Originally created by some guys who were working at Twitter_
+Originally created by some guys who were working at Twitter._

 [Materialize](http://materializecss.com/)<br>
-_This framework is difficult to manipulate, but I like it for the parralax and the cards_
+_This framework is difficult to manipulate, but I like it for the parralax and the cards._

 [Pure CSS](http://purecss.io/)<br>
-_Similar to skeleton, this is a light framework with a grid system and responsive design_
+_Similar to skeleton, this is a light framework with a grid system and responsive design._